MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting.md

 7. Review the list of recent errors.

 ## Dual write UI landing page showing blank
-When opening the Dual-write page in Edge/Chrome, the home page doesn't load, and the user sees a blank page or an error such as "Something went wrong".
+When opening the dual-write page in the Microsoft Edge or Google Chrome browser, the home page doesn't load, and you see a blank page or an error such as "Something went wrong".
-In Devtools, you will see an error in the console logs:
+In Devtools, you see an error in the console logs:

 >bundle.eed39124e62c58ef34d2.js:37 DOMException: Failed to read the 'sessionStorage' property from 'Window':
 >Access is denied for this document. at t.storeInSessionStorage